istio/istio.io/_blog/2018/egress-https.md

 Let's access the web page of the application, after [determining the ingress IP and port]({{home}}/docs/guides/bookinfo.html#determining-the-ingress-ip-and-port).

 Oops...
-Instead of the book details we have _Error fetching product details_ message displayed:
+Instead of the book details we have the _Error fetching product details_ message displayed:
 <figure><img src="img/errorFetchingBookDetails.png" alt="The Error Fetching Product Details Message" title="The Error Fetching Product Details Message" />
 <figcaption>The error fetching product details message</figcaption></figure>

-Good news is that our application did not crash.
+The good news is that our application did not crash.
 With a good microservice design we do not have **failure propagation**.
 In our case the failing _details_ microservice does not cause the _productpage_ microservice to fail.
 Most of the functionality of the application is still provided despite the failure in the _details_ microservice.
 We have **graceful service degradation**: as you can see, the reviews and the ratings are displayed correctly, and the application is still useful.

 Hmm, so what might have gone wrong?
 Ah...
 The answer is that I forgot to enable traffic from inside the mesh to an external service, in this case to the Google Books web service.
 By default, the Istio sidecar proxies ([Envoy proxies](https://www.envoyproxy.io)) **block all the traffic to destinations outside the cluster**.
 To enable such traffic, we must define an [egress rule]({{home}}/docs/reference/config/istio.routing.v1alpha1.html#EgressRule).